hotwired-laravel/turbo-laravel-site/source/_bootcamp/installation.md

 # *01.* Installation

 Our first step is to create the web app and setup our local environment.
-This bootcamp [assumes you have PHP installed on your system](https://php.new/).
+This Bootcamp [assumes you have PHP installed on your system](https://php.new/).

 ## Installing Laravel